dlarenzo/new-weather-app2/readme.md

 -added API for news
 -used API to create header article section

-***Wanting to do some more work with this one but met the qualifications for the main header
+\*\*\*Wanting to do some more work with this one but met the qualifications for the main header

+created branch: five-day-forecast